AmirulAndalib/NV-UV/README.md

 ---

 ## Download
-The latest build is available as a password-protected ZIP under [Releases](https://github.com/christianp403-spec/NV-UV/releases).
+The latest build is available as a ZIP under [Releases](https://github.com/christianp403-spec/NV-UV/releases).

 ---